wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-nodejs-how-to-use-topics-subscriptions.md

 ## Delete topics and subscriptions

-Topics and subscriptions are persistent, and must be explicitly deleted either through the Azure Management portal or programmatically.
+Topics and subscriptions are persistent, and must be explicitly deleted either through the [Azure Management Portal][] or programmatically.
 The following example demonstrates how to delete the topic named `MyTopic`:

     serviceBusService.deleteTopic('MyTopic', function (error) {